lwjohnst86/analyzing-cohorts-course/chapter4.md

 Imagine you've ran several models, based on what you learned in chapter 3.
 You:

 - Scaled predictors to compare estimates.
-- Set covariates as baseline age, sex, smoking, and education.
+- Set confounders and other predictors as baseline age, sex, smoking, and education.
 - Have each predictor with unadjusted and adjusted models (time and subject ID were included in all).
 - Tidied models and exponentiated estimates.

 You have 8 models in total, stored as a list.
-There are a couple of things we should add to each model to differentiate it from the other models.
+There are a couple of things we should add to each model to differentiate each from the other models.
 Use `map` from the purrr package to wrangle each model item simultaneously.

 `@pre_exercise_code`
 ```{r}